 Owen, Richard; Key to the Geology of the Globe: an essay designed to show that the present geographical, hydrographical, and geological structures, observed on the earth's crust, were the result of forces acting according to fixed, demonstrable laws, analogous to those governing the development of organic bodies.
-Nashville, 1857.
+New York & Nashville, 1857.
 Quarto, pp. viii, 256, folded colored map, 6 folded plates and diagrams.

 The text is complete and in the original cloth with gilt titles.
 Binding is tight, spine is sun faded.
 Inscribed by Owen on end sheet, Stamp of G. Edward Lewis on end sheet and title page.
 Light damp margin outer margin of first and last pages and plates.
 In very good condition.